DenilssonMontoya/spring-oauth-social/README.md

-# Authentication using Spring OAuth with Google
+# Social Login using Spring OAuth2 with Google

 **Learn how to create a social login with SPRING OAUTH + GOOGLE.**